Are you looking for some packing hacks to help when travelling?

 Hanging your toiletries also means that housekeeping can clean your bathroom and they don’t have to move or rearrange all your toiletries to do so (meaning less risk of any cleaning chemicals ending up on your toothbrush).

-Apps are fantastic for facilitating ticketless travel – lots of airlines now do ticketless travel which saves the palava of having to print out a ticket somewhere before you get to the airport if you are doing online checkin.
+Apps are fantastic for facilitating ticketless travel – lots of airlines now do ticketless travel which saves the palaver of having to print out a ticket somewhere before you get to the airport if you are doing online check in.

-If you want an app that you can send all your itineraries too and it will keep them in one place so you can access all your passes and travel documents then Tripit does exactly that.
-It’s a trip planner and flight tracker app combined to make everything super simple and finding everything very easy too.
+If you want an app that you can send all your itineraries too and will keep them in one place so you can access all your passes and travel documents then Tripit does exactly that.
+It’s a trip planner and flight tracker app combined to make everything super simple and find everything very easily too.